cashfoley/SqlServerPatcher/README.md

 This PowerShell Module contains CmdLets for execting SQL Patches with Microsoft SQL Server

-With SqlServerPatcher you can easily manage the execution of Sql Patches through multiple environments.
+With SqlServerPatcher you can easily manage pipeline deployments of Sql Patches through multiple environments.

 For example, if you have a directory where you put scripts that should only be executed once in each environment, you create a folder for containing them, and put the '.sql' files in the folder.
 They will be executed alphabetically so the easiest way to manage